The Road Less Travelled: Being a Dad with Cystic Fibrosis

 Tim, with his wife, Kate, and his son, Felix, enjoying the blue seas and skies of Lanzarote.
 (Photo provided by Tim Wotton)

-I initially thought that the rigours of parenting would mean my health would only hold out enough to get him started in life.
+I initially thought that the rigors of parenting would mean my health would only hold out enough to get him started in life.
 Nowadays, however, the thought of not being there for Felix feels abhorrent.
 Becoming a husband and a father has given me extra motivation to keep going for as long as possible.

 The takeaway

-Felix and I have both broken the mould in our lives.
+Felix and I have both broken the mold in our lives.
 I've stayed in this world and have been able to live a longer, fuller life.
 Felix was able to come into the world because of this.

-He's the best of me, my lasting legacy; the final piece of my jigsaw.
+He's the best of me, my lasting legacy, the final piece of my jigsaw.
 He's someone I fully intend to see grow up and have his own family.